lazdinst/laser-calibration/README.md

 # PID Application & Simulator

-This versatile solution is designed to address the need for continuous calibration in diverse scenarios.
+This solution is designed to address the need for continuous calibration in diverse scenarios.
 It is a response to a coding challenge posed by a company seeking precise hardware control amidst a complex environment with numerous variables affecting system output.

 ## Requirements